chiminey/chiminey/docs/payload.rst

   - ``schedule.sh`` is needed to add process-specific configurations.
 Some smart connectors spawn multiple processes to complete  a single job.
 If each process needs to be configured differently, the instruction on how to configure each process should be recorded in schedule.sh.

   - ``main.sh`` runs the core functionality of the smart connector, and writes the output to a file.
+Chiminey sends the path to input and output directories via command-line arguments: the first argument for input and the second for output.
+The smart connector developer can read inputs from the input directory, and redirect outputs of the job to  the output directory.
+  Upon the completion of the smart connector job,  Chiminey will transfer the content of the output directory to the end-user's designated location.

   - ``domain-specific executables`` are additional files that may be needed by main.sh.